mauricemat/UX-UI-Design-Module/planning/home-page-design.md

 <!-- introduce your interviewee -->

-Maurice Mateke.
-He's from CameroonHe.
-He's a self-learner and always motivated to learn new things.
+Maurice Mateke is from Cameroon.
+He loves cooking and concern himself with environmental protection.
 His specialty is corporate communication and public affairs.
+He worked as consultant in public affair before and now he wants to start a career as a developer.In the future he wants to set up a company to build online tools in communication and marketing areas.

 ## Steps